-- Students cannot be discriminated against or disciplined for an inability to safely wear a face covering during the school day. - ☐ Face masks for school RNs or other medical personnel when providing direct contact care and monitoring of staff/students displaying symptoms.
-School nurses should also wear appropriate Personal Protective Equipment (PPE) for their role. - Additional guidance for nurses and health staff.
+Face masks for school RNs or other medical personnel when providing direct contact care and monitoring of staff/students displaying symptoms.
+School nurses should also wear appropriate to minimize the possibility of exposure.
+Appropriate may meet the needs of the student.

+Personal Protective Equipment (PPE) for their role.
+Additional guidance for nurses and health staff.